WanderlandTravelers/wanderlandtravelers.com/_posts/2018-12-12-valley-of-fire-state-park.md

 {% include image.html img="VF4.jpg" title="Woman looking out over red sandstone spires and fins" caption="Looking into the Fire Canyon" %}

 After the Rainbow Vista trail we took the dogs back to the RV and made ourselves some lunch.
 On the drive you'll pass the Mouse Tank hike which looked to be very popular.
 We didn't do it but this quick 0.8 mile roundtrip hike has petroglyphs and a rock basin that will collect water after a rain.
-After lunch we decided to leave the dogs in the RV with windows propped open and our overhead fan running.
-Pep is 13 years old and definitely slowing down so she was ready for a nap.
-Paco might have been up for more hiking but he likes to snooze too and they help keep each other company.
-With highs in the 70s on this mid November day we knew the dogs would be super comfortable in the RV, and Brad and I headed back out to do our favorite hike in the park.
+After lunch we decided to leave the dogs in the RV.
+With highs in the 70s on this mid November day we knew the temps would be super comfortable, so Brad and I headed back out to do our favorite hike in the park.

 ### Fire Wave Trail